-Rare congenital metabolic and endocrine disorders should be diagnosed at an early stage.
-Severe consequences of a congenital disease can usually be avoided by early treatment, when initiated directly after birth.
+Rare congenital metabolic, hormonal, blood, immune system and neuromuscular disorders can be completely avoided or at least reduced by early diagnosis and treatment.
+The congenital disease can usually be avoided with early treatment, if started right after birth.

 When and how is the examination performed?